Call FREE Expert Advice 0800 567 7721 | Hearing Aid Price List | 8am to 8pm 7 days a week

 10) Be wary of companies that “price match”.
 This is usually an indication that their prices have scope to be reduced and are therefore higher than their competitors.
 I’m sure you appreciate the benefit of dealing with a company that gives you their best price first rather than only when pushed.

 11) Consider “wireless” hearing aids.
-Whilst you may not need to use the wireless facility right now, you may be glad you did in a few years time.
+Whilst you may not need to use the wireless facility right now, you may be glad you did in a few year's time.
 Wireless technology is now available at most technology (and price) levels.

-12) Check how old the hearing aids are.
-This may sound strange but a lot of companies offer so called low prices but they are on aids that have been superseded.
-A certain company, who we won’t name, regularly offers 2 for 1 on certain superseded Phonak hearing aids.
-The clients were not told that the hearing aids had been superseded.
 They did this with the Phonak Audeo range of hearing aids after the new Audeo “S” was launched and they are doing it with the Audeo “S” now it has been superseded by the Audeo “Q”.
 If in doubt, ask when it was made available.
-Manufacturer’s generally upgrade their products every 3 years so if that model has been around for over 3 years there’s a good chance it has been superseded.
+Manufacturers generally upgrade their products every 3 years so if that model has been around for over 3 years there’s a good chance it has been superseded.

 13) Insure your hearing aids.
 This can usually be done by adding it to your house contents insurance.
 Some companies charge a small extra fee for this and some don’t.